TRIQS/triqs/doc/reference/clef/expressions_form.rst

      double a = 3;
      auto e = a + 2* x_ ;  // a is stored by reference (double &), but 2 is stored by value

-   The rational is as follows:
+   The rationale is as follows:

    * rvalue must be moved, otherwise we would keep (dangling) reference to temporaries.
    * for lvalue, keeping a reference is quicker.
 Of course, in the previous example,